camila-aa/Test_Projects/README.md

 # Test_Projects
-This is a public test repository on the JS class
+This is a public test repository in the JS class